ForestHub Logo ForestHub Logo ForestHub

 What Is Edge AI Orchestration?

-Edge AI orchestration coordinates multiple ML models, sensor inputs, and actuator outputs on microcontrollers through structured workflows.
-Instead of writing monolithic firmware, orchestration defines what data to collect, which model to run, and what action to take — as a configurable pipeline.
+Edge AI orchestration coordinates multiple ML models, sensor inputs, and actuator outputs across edge devices through structured workflows.
+Instead of writing monolithic firmware, orchestration defines what data to collect, which model to run, and what action to take as a configurable graph.
+In production this graph usually runs on a Linux edge gateway above the devices rather than on the microcontroller itself.

 Published 2026-04-01